 Greater than 80% of patients will look up a physician online before deciding whether or not they want to trust them with their health.
-If you are a healthcare professional, you can help your practice reach its full potential by optimizing your web pages and online reputation as well as utilizing targeted advertising.
+If you are a healthcare marketing strategist, you can help your practice reach its full potential by optimizing your web pages and online reputation as well as utilizing targeted advertising.

 Complacency is all too common when appointment calendars are overflowing.
 However, change is rapid.
 Demographics shift.
 New competition appears.
 Watch out for savvy competitors using advanced physician marketing strategies.
 They might capture a key part of your market before you know it.

 Therefore, an intelligent, in-depth strategy is a must, and fortunately for you, there are plenty of physician marketing ideas to explore.
 You don’t want to create a physician marketing strategy just to say you have one.
 Instead, develop a marketing strategy grounded in facts.
 One that is both dynamic and effective.

 Need to remind you why?
 Online physician marketing is an essential, cost-effective way to attract new patients.
 A website without quality content will not work.
 A scattershot approach to online advertising will not work either.
 Instead, you want to laser-focus on ideas that will produce the best return on investment (ROI).

 1. Search Engine Optimization

 First, it’s important to understand some key terms.
 Health care professionals are no strangers to industry-specific language.
 Similarly, the world of online marketing has its own share of terms that are foreign to the uninitiated.
 One is “search engine optimization” (SEO).

 What is “SEO”?

 SEO is the process of combining high-quality content and relevant keywords to improve a website’s rankings by search engines like Google.
 This increases the number of people who come to your site.
 As SEO expert Neil Patel notes, it’s not crucial that you rank first or second on page one of the results.
 It is necessary that you rank somewhere on page one for your relevant keywords.